 - issues of our quarterly publication The Hemlock

-- archives and volunteer historians to answer research questions
+- the MTHS archives and volunteer historians to answer research questions

-- blog with regular posts on local history
+- our blog with regular posts on local history

 A postcard of Lanesville Lake looking toward the mountains.

 The Osborn House, Windham, NY; “Where Charm and Hospitality Await you.”

 Train ride at Rip’s Retreat in Haines Falls.

 Contact Town of Hunter historian & MTHS board member Dede Terns-Thorpe at firstname.lastname@example.org